 What we do

-- Desk-based research projects to establish feasibility and impact
+- Desk-based research projects to establish feasibility and impact, including:

-We want to hear from innovative SMEs with ground-breaking technologies and concepts that MEECE can help drive towards commercialisation.
-We can work across all TRL levels, from basic concepts to pre-production prototypes.
-Current projects that we are already investigating include:
+We want to hear from innovative SMEs with ground-breaking technologies and concepts that MEECE can support through to commercialisation.
+We can work across all Technology Readiness Levels (TRL), from basic concepts to pre-production prototypes.
+Click here to see some examples of our current projects.